keboola/connection-docs/tutorial/ad-hoc/index.md

 to import them to KBC, it would be necessary to do additional processing to obtain plain tables.

 To save time, use a tool designed for that -- [pyjstat](https://pypi.python.org/pypi/pyjstat/).
 It is a python library which can read
 JSON-stat data directly into a [Pandas data frame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
 Although this library is not installed by default in the Jupyter Sandbox environment, nothing prevents you from installing it.

 ### Working with Custom Libraries
 Use the following code to download the desired data from Eurostat:

 {% highlight python %}
+import subprocess
-import pip
+import sys
-pip.main(['install', 'pyjstat', '-q'])
-from pyjstat import pyjstat
-dataset = pyjstat.Dataset.read('http://ec.europa.eu/eurostat/wdds/rest/data/v2.1/json/en/tgs00010?sex=T&precision=1&unit=PC&age=Y_GE15')
-df = dataset.write('dataframe')
+subprocess.call([sys.executable, '-m', 'pip', 'install', '--disable-pip-version-check', '-q', 'pyjstat']) from pyjstat import pyjstat dataset = pyjstat.Dataset.read('http://ec.europa.eu/eurostat/wdds/rest/data/v2.1/json/en/tgs00010?sex=T&precision=1&unit=PC&age=Y_GE15') df = dataset.write('dataframe')